odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

-For storing a collection of data as a single unit, Odra uses the `Vec` type for dynamic arrays and fixed-size arrays both wrapped with the `Var` container.
-As in Solidity you must be aware of that reading the entire array in one go can be expensive, so it's better to avoid it for large arrays.
-In many cases, you can use a `Mapping` or `List` instead of an array or vec to store data.
+For storing a collection of data as a single unit, Odra uses the Vec type for dynamic arrays and fixed-size arrays, both wrapped with the `Var` container.
+As in Solidity, you must be aware that reading the entire array in one go can be expensive, so it's better to avoid it for large arrays.
+In many cases, you can use a `Mapping` or `List` instead of an array or vector to store data.

 ### Custom types